 “We live in constant fear of whether we will live or die.
 I want the rockets to stop.
 I want to go back to my home and live peacefully.”--Manal*, a mother of two from Hama.

-As war rages on in Syria, the civilian population is suffering extreme violence.
-Since 2012, we’ve been talking with civilians in Syria--and refugees who fled to Turkey, Jordan, and Lebanon--about their experiences and what assistance they need to rebuild and recover from the harm (we call this post-harm assistance).
-Our team interviewed Syrians from myriad confessional backgrounds, leaders of the political and armed opposition, Syrian army defectors, UN agencies, local and international NGO staff, government and military officials, lawmakers, diplomats, doctors and nurses, journalists, civil society activists, and religious leaders.
+As war rages on in Syria for the third consecutive year, the civilian population is suffering extreme violence.
+Since 2012, we’ve been talking with civilians in Syria—and refugees who fled to Turkey, Jordan, and Lebanon—about their experiences and what post-harm assistance they need to rebuild and recover from the harm.
+Our team interviewed Syrians of varied backgrounds, a population including leaders of the political and armed opposition, Syrian army defectors, UN staff, local and international NGO staff, government and military officials, lawmakers, diplomats, doctors and nurses, journalists, civil society activists, and religious leaders.

-We’ve also spoken extensively with the armed and political opposition about civilian protection, and what, if any, policies its leadership maintains to minimize harm to the population.
+We have also spoken extensively with the armed opposition about civilian protection, and what policies its leadership maintains to minimize harm to the population.

 Photo by Nicole Tung

 Dispatches from Syria series deisgned by Jessica Whiteford with creative direction from Caroline Kavit.